vincentvankrunkelsven/courses-intro-to-sql/outline.md

-# Your Course Title Here
+# Intro to SQL for Data Science

 ## Chapter 1: Selecting and summarizing columns

 * Motivating example (case study preview)
-* Database vocabulary
+* Database vocabulary (in context of example)
   * Database
   * Tables
   * Columns & rows (a.k.a. records)